Just the other day we told you that construction on the show building for the…

-The last time we looked at the progress on the TRON coaster we saw the much of the steel structure for the attraction show building being installed and progress on the coaster track which had the support columns are being built.
+(UPDATED 12/13/19): The last time we looked at the progress on the TRON coaster we saw the last piece of roller coaster track being installed and progress on the show building.

 You can also get the latest from around Disney World at more construction projects currently going on in our Walt Disney World Construction Updates page.

-Big thanks as usual to @Bioreconstruct who takes by far the best Disney World construction photos, which keeps us up-to-date with ever project around property.
-It let’s us see these new attractions from start to finish which is amazing!
+Big thanks as usual to @Bioreconstruct who takes by far the best Disney World construction photos, which keeps us up-to-date with every project around property.
+It lets us see these new attractions from start to finish which is amazing!

 I’m constantly updating this post so you can scroll down for the latest TRON Construction pictures:

 (NEW PHOTOS: 2/18/20)

 Work is happening very fast at the TRON coaster site, including this week.
 Let’s look at the latest…

 While the north side of the attraction show building is almost totally closed up, it’s a different story on the south side of the project:

 None of the wall panels have been put up on this side, giving us an interesting view into the show building where we can see the track and other elements.